adamsoliev/bearblog/intro-sql/blogpost.md

 ```
 and get just those two columns.
 But under the hood, `SELECT` doesn’t actually retrieve columns — it produces rows.
 It’s the way of constructing a new table: starting from rows in the `FROM` clause, filtering them with `WHERE`, grouping them with `GROUP BY`, etc and finally returning the resulting rows.
 The columns you write in `SELECT` merely define the shape of those output rows.

-Each "column" in `SELECT` can be sourced from a table, a literal value, an expression, an aggregate, or a function call.
+Each "column" in `SELECT` can be sourced from a base table (created with `CREATE TABLE`), a literal value, an expression, an aggregate, or a function call.
 You can also rename any of them with an alias for clarity or reuse.

 Modern databases make it easy to perform substantial data transformation right inside `SELECT`, reducing the need to handle that logic in application code.